fjvallarino/monomer/docs/tutorials/06-composite.md

 ```

 Those two extra type parameters represent the model and the event types of the
 parent in the widget tree.
-If the composite you are creating uses `Report` to
-send events to the parent, you will need to indicate its type (otherwise it can
-stay as a type variable).

 ## Two way communication